jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 <div class="alert alert-info">
     <strong>Note:</strong> To run Flow code you will need to strip out type annotations using Babel.
     Follow <a href="https://flowtype.org/docs/running.html">this guide</a> for more information.
+Alernatively, you can use the <a href="https://flowtype.org/blog/2015/02/20/Flow-Comments.html">comment syntax</a>
+    if don't want to use a transpiler -- thanks to <a href="https://glebbahmutov.com/">Gleb</a> for this tip.
 </div>

 ### Gradually Adding Types